-The School of Theology provides foundational theological education for the ever-widening circle of Christian ministry.
-This training is designed to prepare the student for effective pastoral ministry and other ministries of the church and to correlate the content and practice of the Christian faith.
+The School of Preaching provides foundational theological education in the field of preaching for an ever-widening circle of Christian ministry.
+This training is designed to prepare the student for an effective preaching and pastoral ministry worldwide.

 The Master of Theology allows students to gain a high level of competency in preaching after completion of the Master of Divinity.
 The Th.M. enhances ministerial practice, preparation for doctoral studies, and further mastery of preaching.